Eric-peng111/RPG_GAME_wiki/things-we-planned-to-do-but-not-implemented.md

 * Visible character data -- Different representations of data in the form of graphs(eg. Bar chart for HP)
 * Dynamic map -- A map that changes based on the player's location and other information
 * Treasure -- A room with a very low probability of appearing, in which there are generous rewards for the player.
 Or it could be a trap room.
+* Abilities for different enemies -- Each different enemy has different abilities